Map View: Action on the Ground

 Iowa: Implementing Recommendations of Supreme Court Task Force for Civil Justice Reform

 In December 2009, the Iowa Supreme Court established the Supreme Court Task Force for Civil Justice Reform to develop a blueprint for the reform of the state’s civil justice system.
-Iowa is beginning to implement the committee’s recommendations.
-As a first step, in December, 2012, the Iowa Supreme Court established a three-year pilot project for an Iowa Business Specialty Court for complex cases.
-The pilot project will begin accepting cases for management and case processing no later than May 1, 2013.
+Iowa is in the process of implementing the committee’s recommendations.
+As a first step, in December 2012, the Iowa Supreme Court established a three-year pilot project for an Iowa Business Specialty Court for complex cases.
+The pilot project began accepting cases for management and case processing May 1, 2013.
 A new expedited civil action rule and a package of discovery amendments have also been approved by the Court, effective January 1, 2015.

 Massachusetts Business Litigation Session Pilot Project

 The Business Litigation Session (BLS) Pilot Project was implemented on a voluntary basis, effective January 4, 2010, for all new cases in Suffolk Superior Court’s BLS, and all cases that have not previously had an initial Rule 16 case management conference.

 Minnesota: Civil Justice Reform Task Force Leads to Rule Changes

 The Minnesota Supreme Court received public comments on the Task Force recommendations in the fall of 2012, and issued amendments to the Rules of Civil Procedure and the General Rules of Practice for the District Courts on February 4, 2013.
 The amendments adopt many of the recommendations of the Task Force.

 New Hampshire Proportional Discovery/Automatic Disclosure Pilot Rules Project

 The PAD Pilot Rules Project was launched in Strafford and Carroll County Superior Courts on October 1, 2010, and applies to all new cases filed in those courts after that date.